 WHEREAS, Don Owens passed away on August 17, 1997 and was inducted into the University of Southern Mississippi Athletic Hall of Fame in 1966 and was selected as a member of the University of Southern Mississippi Team of the Century in 2002; and

-WHEREAS, it is with great pride that we recognize this outstanding Mississippi educator whose accomplishments have brought honor to her school, her community, the children she serves and to the State of Mississippi:
+WHEREAS, it is with great pride that we recognize this legend of the gridiron who has brought honor to his university and to the State of Mississippi:

-BE IT FURTHER RESOLVED, That a copy of this resolution be presented to Minadene Waldrop and her students, the Principal of Terry High School, and be made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this resolution be presented to the family of Don Owens at induction ceremonies and be made available to the Capitol Press Corps.